hyperskill/android-projects-template/README.md

 - `src` is a folder with sources.

 *Note*: Don't forget to refactor packages and `AndroidManifest.xml` as well.
-You can find all `hyperskill.android.template.project` occurrences by Find action in Intellij IDEA or Android Studio
+You can find all `hyperskill.android.template.project` occurrences by Find action in Intellij IDEA or Android Studio.